frozeman/meteor-template-store/README.md

 You cans also use the `TemplateStore` to reactivily "re-run" helpers by setting the value to `rerun`.
 This will just rerun all reactive helpers which call `TemplateStore.get()`.

+**Note**

+It won't rerun depending functions, when calling `TemplateStore.set()` and the value didn't changed.
+Except when the stored value is an object or array (as this is only a stored reference).

 API Docs
 ========